Difference Between Aleve and Ibuprofen

 What is Aleve?

-Aleve, also known by the generic name Naproxen is a nonsteroidal anti-inflammatory drug that is used in relieving the pain of all kinds like headache, osteoarthritis, migraine, fever pain, any other inflammatory pain, and many more.
+Aleve, also known by the generic name Naproxen, is a nonsteroidal anti-inflammatory drug used to relieve pain of all kinds like headaches, osteoarthritis, migraine, fever pain, any other inflammatory pain, and many more.

-This medication is easily available over the counter and comes in only two basic forms that are oral capsule and tablet.
+This medication is easily available over the counter and comes in only two basic forms: oral capsule and tablet.

-It is available in the quantities of 200 mg tablets and in 220 mg oral capsule that is filled with liquid.
+It is available in 200 mg tablets and in 220 mg oral capsules filled with liquid.
 The recommended dosage to take is 1 to 2 tablets in the time gap of every 8 to 12 hours after the previous intake.

-However, the doctor’s advice is mainly focused to be the most authentic source in any such situation to take this medication.
+However, the doctor’s advice is mainly focused on being the most authentic source in any such situation to take this medication.

-Apart from these, Aleve is manufactured by a single manufacturer body and it was legally approved on 11th January back in the year 1994.
+Apart from these, Aleve is manufactured by a single body and was legally approved on 11th January 1994.

 It is suited for treating the chronic condition of severe pains as its effect stays for a longer period.